KevCui/mitm-scripts/README.md

 ---

-## mitm-redirect-host
+## mitm-redirect-host & mitm-redirect-url

-This script will redirect the request host of URL request to another host.
+`mitm-redirect-host` will redirect the request **host** of URL request to another host.
 The matching URL and redirect host can be defined in `redirect-router.yaml`.
 Attention: only the host part of request URL will be replaced.

+`mitm-redirect-url` will redirect the whole request to another URL.
+The matching URL and redirect URL can be defined in `redirect-router.yaml`.

 ### HOW TO USE:

 ```
 ~$ mitmproxy -s mitm-redirect-host.py

+~$ mitmproxy -s mitm-redirect-url.py
 ```

+---

 ## mitm-show-header